ddxv/mobile-network-traffic/README.md

 # 2025: How to Sniff Mobile HTTPs from Apps

 This README is a recipe for setting up a man in the middle attack to see your emulated device's encrypted HTTPS outgoing requests and their responses in clear text.
 This is useful for security, journalism and of course troubleshooting mobile advertising.
 To see previous notes you can check `/old-docs/`.
-Researches are welcome to browse [app tracking data collected using this tutorial and hosted on AppGoblin](https://appgoblin.info)
+Researchers are welcome to browse [app tracking data collected using this tutorial and hosted on AppGoblin](https://appgoblin.info).

 ## Waydroid Setup